-The Ari Hahn Peace Awards are given annually to people who wish to work toward coexistence and peaceful ways of addressing and resolving conflicts of many sorts.
+The Ari Hahn Peace Awards are given annually to students who wish to work toward coexistence and peaceful ways of addressing and resolving conflicts of many sorts.
 The awards are meant to enhance peace culture as it evolves in our society and elsewhere in the world.

-Art works and essays on peace.
 Works of art related to peace include those that reveal the costs of violence, the commitment to non-violent struggle, and artistic expressions of any aspect of conflict and peace culture.
 These submissions might take the form of poetry (a substantial poem or group of poems), a play or scene or short story related to peace; slides of visual art; cassettes or CDs of music; or other forms of documentation appropriate to the work.
 This category covers already completed works of art.
 Essays of 20-30 pages are included in this category of submission.

-Seed money for peace-related projects.
 For applicants who design and organize a project such as a community mediation service at Brandeis or in a nearby community, or a peace education project in local public or religious schools, or a dialogue group on or off campus.
 It is also available for peace promoting projects elsewhere.